gilbertoalexsantos/bluconsole/README.md

 BluConsole <img src="images/console-brand.png" width=30 style="margin: 0px 0px -5px">
 ========================

-*Does not work on Unity2017.
-They changed the API, so I need to decompile the UnityEditor code to figure out the changes*

 Are you looking for [images](#images)?

 Fell free to contribute!
 Any PR are welcome.